jgranstrom/sass-extract/README.md

 ## Data types

 Sass has a few different data types that a variable can have.
-These are detected by **sass-vars** automatically and the structure of the result of a variable value will be adapted to the type of the variables.
+These are detected by **sass-extract** automatically and the structure of the result of a variable value will be adapted to the type of the variables.
 Below follows descriptions for how each type of variable is extracted.

 ##### General variable value structure